chimera-linux/cports/Usage.md

   a path, reindex a specific repository.
 Only either the host architecture or the `-a` architecture are indexed, and the path should not include the architecture.
+* `invoke-custom` Takes a target name and a package.
+Invokes a custom-defined template-specific target function.
+Typically used to handle logic for generation of bootstrap bindists, kernel config refresh, and the likes.
 * `keygen [KEYPATH [KEYSIZE]]` Generate your signing key.
 You can optionally specify the key name (if not a path, will be stored in the default location of `etc/keys`), key path, and key size (2048 by default).
 The configuration